mrairjordan27/mrairjordan27/README.md

-  print(paste0("Passionate ", ds_edu$role, " pursing a degree in Information Science Technology with an emphasis in interactive and immersive tech.")) print("Adept at manipulating datasets to provide key information.") print("Creating graphs to display essential information.") print("Expanding my knowledge in the world of game development, with my game development course I am currently taking.") print("Committed to sharing knowledge and guiding others on their data-driven journeys.") print("Driven to provide the best possible output.") print("Thanks for reading!")
+  print(paste0("Passionate ", ds_edu$role, " pursing a degree in Information Science Technology with an emphasis in interactive and immersive tech.")) print("Adept at manipulating datasets to provide key information.") print("Creating graphs to display essential information.") print("Developing 3D & 2D games in Unity using resources such as C#, Blender, Substance Painter, and Quixel Bridge.") print("Committed to sharing knowledge and guiding others on their journeys.") print("Driven to provide the best possible output.") print("Thanks for reading!")
 }

-ds_edu <- DataScienceEducator$new()
+ds_edu <- InformationScienceTechnologyMajor$new()
 say_hi(ds_edu)
 ```